AustralianAntarcticDivision/bgmfiles/README.md

 BGM files for Atlantis
 ======================

-A raw-data package with example .bgm files (box geometry model) for Atlantis.
+A raw-data package with example .bgm files (box geometry model) for Atlantis ecosystem model.

+Atlantis is a deterministic, biogeochemical, whole-of-ecosystem model. <http://atlantis.cmar.csiro.au/>.

 **PLEASE NOTE:** this is not an official source of BGM for use in Atlantis.

 See <https://github.com/mdsumner/rbgm> for an R package to read these files and work with the box geometry.

+See <https://github.com/AustralianAntarcticDivision/box-geometry-models> for the project that collects the files used in this package.

 Installation
 ------------